 Feline Fading Kitten Syndrome (FKS) is a condition where newborn kittens fail to grow and thrive, leading to their eventual death.
-The cause of FKS is not completely understood, but it is believed to be related to their mother’s health and her ability to produce antibodies that protect her kitten from infection and other ailments.
-This can lead to poor nutrition, weight loss, dehydration, and ultimately death.
+The cause of FKS is not completely understood, but it’s believed to be related to their mother’s health and her ability to produce antibodies that protect her kitten from infections and other ailments.
+Fading kitten syndrome can cause poor nutrition, weight loss, dehydration, and ultimately death.

 Symptoms of Feline Fading Kitten Syndrome